In any organization, there is a way of making hierarchy in order to ensure smooth organizing of work to drive the business.

 What is Centralization?

-Centralization in an organization implies holding of authority through the senior management.
+Centralization in an organization implies holding authority through senior management.

-Centralization in any organization has the flow of communication designed upright, so as the middle and lower management has to strictly follow the directions of the senior management.
+Centralization in any organization has the flow of communication designed upright so that the middle and lower management has to follow the directions of the senior management strictly.

 Since authority, power is influenced by senior management.
 The decision-making process is time-consuming and slower.